 Sensitivity is best described as a tingle or tickle in your teeth and is most commonly experienced when eating something hot, cold, or sugary.
 Tooth sensitivity is caused by bacteria wearing down your tooth enamel, exposing the sensitive layer of dentin and nerves.

 Some people have naturally sensitive teeth, and you may be one of them.
-You can try using a sensitive toothpaste to help relieve the sensation.
+You can try using sensitive toothpaste to help relieve the sensation.
 However, if it does not help or if the sensitivity worsens, you may have a cavity and should contact your dentist.

 Visible Holes in Your Teeth

-Visible holes or pits in your teeth is a sure sign that you have a cavity.
+Visible holes or pits in your teeth are a sure sign that you have a cavity.
 However, not all cavities are visible, especially if they are between the teeth.
 If you notice any hole or pit in your teeth, schedule a visit with your dentist sooner rather than later.

 A developing cavity can cause dark spots, usually brown, black or grey, on the tooth’s surface.
-At first, the site may look like staining, and you may assume that it’s just mild discolouration.
+At first, the site may look like staining, and you may assume that it’s just mild discoloration.
 However, if the dark spot gets larger over time, you likely have a cavity.
 In some cases, the cavity stain may start as a white spot and darken over time.

 As bacteria continue to penetrate the enamel and compromise the tooth, you’re likely to experience persistent bad breath.
 You might notice it while brushing your teeth or your tongue, or you may have a bad taste in your mouth.
 Contact your dentist as soon as possible if you have lingering bad breath that is difficult to mask.